What is the Difference Between Steel Gutter Guards and Aluminium Gutter Guards?

 The other alternative is metal gutter guards, with steel and aluminium being the main choices.
 Of the former, there’s the option of stainless or galvanised steel and all metals will tend to be stronger, non-flammable and generally heavier than polyethylene.

 Although aluminium isn’t as tough as steel and can be dented if hit hard, it is a durable and flexible material.
-It is quite resistant to rust, helped by a powder coating that is available in several colour choices to match your existing roof and gutters.
+It is quite resistant to rust, helped by a powder coating that is available in a huge range of colorbond colour choices to match your existing roof and gutters.
+At AGP all our aluminium gutter guard products are coated in an Interpon D1010 powder coating.
 It’s also totally fire resistant and conforms to bushfire standards, which may be necessary for local authority approval.

 Aluminium is extremely lightweight, easy to cut and shape, and so is ideal for forming customised guards to fit any gutters.
 It’s also relatively low priced and offers consistent performance, with a lifespan of over twenty years in the right environment, making it a popular choice as a material for gutter guards.